Embodied Carbon Masterclass

 • Update on ASBEC’s work

-Speaker: Nicole Sullivan, Head of Impact and Strategy (Australia), thinkstep-anz
+Speaker: Nicole Sullivan, Impact Director, thinkstep-anz

 1.25pm Measurement Matters: Exploring the recently released emission factors library